simpledevio/simpledev-css/README.md

 ### Adding custom CSS

 Lastly, we encourage adding your own custom CSS using your own CSS file.
-You can technically just stick with the defaults styles, but we recommend adding your own colors and fonts to make your site unique.
+You can technically just stick with the default styles, but we recommend adding your own colors and fonts to make your site unique.

-For example, if you had a file called `custom.css` inside your `css` folder, you should add the following link element after the other two link elements we listed above.
+For example, if you have a file called `custom.css` inside your `css` folder, you should add the following link element after the other two link elements we listed above.
 You can always name the file something else or put it in a different folder (just make sure the path is right).

 ```html
 <link rel="stylesheet" href="css/custom.css">